ericvtheg/beta-test-songs/README.md

 # BetaTestSongs.com

+Check out my [blog post](https://www.ericventor.com/posts/beta-test-songs) on this service!

 A webapp built for EDM producers to anonymously share their tracks and get feedback.

-Learn more about this service and what I learned by checking out my [blog post](https://www.ericventor.com/posts/beta-test-songs).

 ## Architecture Diagram